 AVX2 + FMA flags are applied on x86 to let the compiler auto-vectorize.
 The combined Cython directives (boundscheck=False, wraparound=False, cdivision=True, initializedcheck=False) eliminate nearly all Python overhead from the inner loop.

-Every mode, dtype, and padding combination is tested against PyTorch’s output with atol=1e-5.
+Every supported mode is tested against the reference implementation it is supposed to match.
+For nearest, linear, area, and grid_sample, that’s PyTorch.
+For cubic, it’s SciPy.
 This isn’t just a correctness check — it’s also documentation.
 The test suite is the canonical statement of behavioral compatibility:

 torch_output = F.interpolate(input, size, mode='trilinear', align_corners=False)